 Maintaining documents in PDF format has been employed by Burdekin Shire Council due to the nature of the documents, and the requirement for preserving their integrity.

 Scanned Acrobat documents

 For technical reasons and to meet some legal requirements, our websites provide some PDF documents that cannot be provided in HTML or plain text, and subsequently are not accessible via screen reader software.
 These are usually scanned hard copy documents that have been submitted to Burdekin Shire Council and may also contain a large number of images and diagrams.
 In most instances, hard copies of these documents are available from Council and this information is provided on relevant pages.

 For more information on PDF document accessibility, please go to Adobe’s website.

-Burdekin Shire Council provides links to several free third party programs for people with a disability or if English is a second language.
+Council recommends using a third party screen reader or translation service for people with a disability or if English is a second language.

 Our websites use cascading style sheets for visual layout, consistent hierarchy of headings, and for other formatting purposes.
 If your browser or browsing device does not support style sheets, the content of each page will still be readable.